 If you love dollar store crafts, you’re going to love this dollar store fall wreath from Vanessa made for $5 – so fabulous for autumn!

-Hi everyone, it’s Vanessa from Tried & True and even though it’s barely the end of August, I can’t help but long for the cool crisp days of Autumn!
-If you love wreaths then you probably know how expensive it can get changing them out for each season.
+Hi everyone, it’s Vanessa from Tried & True.
+Even though it’s barely the end of August, I can’t help but long for the cool crisp days of autumn!
+If you love fall wreaths, then you probably know how expensive it can get changing them out for each season.

 I’m here to show you a super easy and inexpensive Dollar Store Autumn Wreath that is perfect for the coming months and can easily be changed out to match other holidays.
 Yay for dollar store crafts!